Preconditioned Truncated Single-Sample Estimators for Scalable Stochastic Optimization: Background

 \subsection{Unbiased Krylov methods}

 A well-known limitation of truncated Krylov subspace methods (e.g., CG or Lanczos stopped after $m$ iterations) is that they yield \emph{biased} approximations of scalar quantities of interest.
 Potapczynski et al.~\cite{pmlr-v139-potapczynski21a} demonstrated that truncated CG systematically underestimates inverse quadratic forms and overestimates log-determinants.
-In practice, these biases can be especially problematic when Krylov approximations are embedded in stochastic optimization, since biased gradient or objective estimates may accumulate and undermine convergence guarantees~\cite{bach2024learning}.
+In practice, these biases can be especially problematic when Krylov approximations are embedded in stochastic optimization, since persistent bias in gradient or objective estimates violates the unbiasedness assumptions underlying many convergence guarantees~\cite{bach2024learning}.
 These challenges have led to the development and analysis of unbiased estimators based on Krylov subspace methods~\cite{pmlr-v139-potapczynski21a}.

 The starting point for constructing unbiased estimators is to express a target quantity $\Phi$ as a finite sum:

 For instance, when solving a linear system $\mathbf{A}\mathbf{x}=\mathbf{y}$ with CG, let $\mathbf{x}_i$ denote the $i$-th iterate (with $\mathbf{x}_0=0$).
 Then